Soft Pneumatic Grippers: Topology optimization, 3D-printing and Experimental validation: Introduction

 \section{Introduction}

-Use of soft grippers, made of compliant (soft/flexible) materials having Young's modulus in kilopascal to megapascal, for handling dedicated/fragile objects is steadily increasing, primarily because their grasping actions provide negligible or no damage to the target/gripping objects~\cite{shintake2018soft,xavier2022soft,kumar2022towards}.
-In addition, soft grippers' inherent compliance and adaptability make them well-suited for sensitive, constrained, unstructured environments and human-friendly.
-Furthermore, they provide a high power-to-weight ratio while performing their tasks.
-Such grippers are generally activated by different actuation mechanisms~\cite{pinskier2021bioinspiration,kumar2022towards}.
-One is a soft pneumatic gripper (SPG), which is actuated by pneumatic/pressure loads.
-SPGs are composed of pneumatic soft chambers (PnueNets) that deform--bend or twist--due to pressurized air, enabling efficient grasping functionality and gaining significant attention for grasping fruits, vegetables, and eggs. etc.~\cite{pinskier2021bioinspiration,kumar2022towards}.
-Despite their growing demand and versatility, they are generally designed using trivial/heuristic approaches, which largely depend on designers' experience and expertise.
-In addition, the design methods must be re-visited for different grasping actions, which affects costs and scalability.
-To overcome these challenges, this work introduces a systematic design framework using \textit{topology optimization} to automate the design process for SPGs.
-A distinct attribute of the topology optimization approach is that it generates the optimized solution automatically without knowing the topology of design a-priori.
-The optimized designs are fabricated and tested for grasping different objects having different shapes, sizes and weights.
+The use of soft grippers is steadily growing, especially for handling delicate and fragile objects.
+Because they are made from flexible materials (with a Young's modulus in the kilopascal to megapascal range), their grip causes little to no damage to the objects they hold~\cite{shintake2018soft,zhang2018design,xavier2022soft,kumar2022towards}.
+In addition, their inherent flexibility and adaptability make them well-suited for sensitive, constrained, and unstructured environments, as well as human-friendly~\cite{kumar2022towards,pinskier2021bioinspiration}.
+Further, these grippers deliver a high power-to-weight ratio.
+They are used in many applications including constant force output~\cite{liu2020optimal,liu2021topology,reddy2023topology}, food packaging/handling~\cite{wang2017prestressed,wang2020dual}, underwater activities~\cite{galloway2016soft,mura2018soft}, bio-medical~\cite{rateni2015design,kumar2021topologyBio,hermoza20253d}, to name a few.
+While these grippers can be powered in various ways~\cite{zhang2018design,xavier2022soft,pinskier2021bioinspiration,kumar2022towards,wang2017prestressed,wang2020dual,chen2018topology,liu2018optimalsoro}, one common type is the soft pneumatic grippe (SPG), which is driven by pneumatic/air pressure loads~\cite{zhang2018design,xavier2022soft,kumar2022towards}.
+SPGs contain internal air chambers or networks (PneuNets)~\cite{mosadegh2014pneumatic,kumar2022towards} that bend or twist when pressurized.
+This motion creates an effective grip, making them highly popular for grasping delicate items like fruits, vegetables, and eggs etc.~\cite{pinskier2021bioinspiration,kumar2022towards}.
+Despite their growing demand and versatility, SPGs are generally designed through trial-and-error, relying heavily on a designer's personal experience and expertise~\cite{kumar2022towards}.
+In addition, these design methods often have to be restarted from scratch for different gripping tasks, which increases costs and limits scalability.
+To solve these issues, this work introduces a \textit{systematic design framework using topology optimization} to automate SPG design process.
+A distinct attribute of the topology optimization approach is that it generates the optimized solution automatically without knowing the topology of the design a priori.
+A 2D pneumatic chamber is optimized under design-dependent pressure load.
+The SPG arm, constructed from the optimized design, is fabricated via SLA 3D printing.
+With a developed experimental setup, the performance of the SPG is demonstrated through grasping experiments on objects of various shapes, sizes, structures, stiffnesses, and weights.